ShoamIv/MLEmails/README.md

 ## Features
-1.Content Length – The total length of the email body.
+1.**Content Length** – The total length of the email body.

-2.Number of Recipients – The count of recipients in the email.
+2.**Number of Recipients** – The count of recipients in the email.

-3.Email Subject Embedding – A numerical representation of the email subject.
+3.**Email Subject Embedding** – A numerical representation of the email subject.

-4.Email Body Embedding – A numerical representation of the email body.
+4.**Email Body Embedding** – A numerical representation of the email body.

 For the last two features, we experimented with different embedding techniques.
 Initially, we used Word2Vec, but the results were not satisfactory.
 To improve performance, we turned to BERT (Bidirectional Encoder Representations from Transformers).
 The difference was significant, as demonstrated in the figures.